anhtuank7c/learn-c/exercises/README.md

 Cultural Fit & Interview Preparation - Prepare for behavioral interviews, practice explaining your code and design decisions clearly, and demonstrate passion for systems programming and problem-solving.

+> Companies do not hire toxic people and also they don't hire candidates who are not passionate about the product.

 - [ ] Day 100